 - Infrastructure: Large house with several rooms, garden overgrown with vegetation.

-- State of Disrepair: Roof partially collapsed, walls cracked.
+- State of disrepair: Roof partially collapsed, walls cracked.

-- Access: Relatively accessible, requiring precaution.
+- Access: Relatively accessible, but requires caution.

 2: The Old Factory in Chablis